jymchng/python-newtype-dev/docs/development/contributing.md

 # Contributing Guide

-Thank you for considering contributing to Python NewType!
+Thank you for considering contributing to python-newtype!
 This document provides guidelines and instructions for contributing.

 ## Development Setup